MateuszLempik/TesseractOcrIonic/README.md

 ### Functionalities

 - taking a picture with a smartphone camera or choosing a picture from smartphone gallery and then text on image recognition using Tesseract.js library
-- coping recognized text to the smartphone clipboard
+- coping recognized text to the smartphone clipboardd

 ### Jekyll Themes